Danny Ellis’ fingerprints are all over Las Vegas.

 “We overcame a lot of difficulties with this latest PKWY Tavern that I just finished,” he said.
 “We actually got a letter from the developer thanking us and talking about how well our team worked together, and there was no conflicts with anyone.
 This tavern and the site work, that’s probably the largest job I’ve done.”

-Danny didn’t just oversee the construction of the restaurant’s 6,000-square-foot building, but its multiple parking stalls, too.
-He also organized the utilities install for an on-site gas station.
+Danny didn’t just oversee the construction of the restaurant’s 6,000-square-foot building, but its exterior dining area and the sitework for the development as well.
+He also organized the utilities install for an on-site gas station developer that shared the site.

 In Vegas, time is truly money.
 Every delay that prevents an opening means lost earnings for an owner, especially in the bar and restaurant industry.